 When it comes to images, pictures of buildings have been proved to perform poorly.
 Use photographs of people or things relevant to the course you’re advertising.

-Most of all, make ads relevant to top-of-the-funnel searchers.
-The lower down the funnel prospective students get, the less likely they’ll be using Google or Bing for general searches.
+Most of all, make ads relevant to top-of-the-funnel searchers (those in the research phase).
+The lower down the funnel prospective students get, the less likely they’ll be using Google or Bing for general searches as they’ll be coming directly to your site.

 So a searcher has clicked on your ad – what do they see next?
 Your landing page.
 Is it up to scratch?
 It should be, or your lead has no chance of converting.